Use MetalLB with Oracle Cloud Native Environment

 echo $LBPORT

-4. Use curl to connect to the deployed application.
+4. Use the cURL command to connect to the deployed application.

 curl -i -w "\n" $LB:$LBPORT